zeldaret/mm/docs/schedule_scripting_language.md

 #### `if_before_time`

-Checks if the current time is before the time passed as parameter.
+Checks if the current time is before the time passed as argument.

 ##### `if_before_time` arguments